CLFlix/CLFlix/README.md

 I'm CLFlix, more commonly known as \_Kurookami\_.
-You won't see a lot of projects on here, except for one that I did in high school.
-Using this as a personal account as long as I'm studying.
+As long as I'm studying, I'll probably be using this as more of a personal account, for personal projects.
 After my studies this may change to my main account for anything and everything.

 Interests: Currently learning Japanese